pomerium/pomerium/docs/enterprise/install/quickstart.md

    - `root` or `sudo` privileges on the host.
 - You already have the open-source Pomerium base installed.
 If not, follow [this doc](/docs/quick-start/binary.md) before you continue.
    - While an existing route is not required, we suggest implementing one test route to validate your identity provider (**IdP**) configuration.
 - Pomerium Enterprise requires a relational database.
-PostgreSQL 9+ and MySQL 5.8+ are supported.
+PostgreSQL 9+ is supported.
    - Securing the database connection with TLS may not be required, especially for a local installation, but is strongly recommended for production deployments.
 Therefor, this guide will assume a TLS-secured database connection.
 - A supported data broker backend.
 Currently we support Redis.
    - As with the database, TLS encryption is strongly recommended for production deployments.